captainrobbo/wikijstest/manuals/cms/distance-scoring.md

 *Sum of times*: Cumulative times by the number of finishers/scorers per team.
 For example, best 3 times is used for the inter-club prize at the London Marathon; and also at the European Championships 10,000

 *Sum of age grades*: This is a new one, which we think may appeal to add interest to club races.
 We produce a listing by best age grade, NOT by time, and then we apply scores by position to this.
 So you can have a 'best age graded team' where every club member counts, without the hassle of having lots of possibly-incomplete teams in different age groups.
+If someone does not have a date of birth then they ignored in the results for this scoring method.

 **Teams per club**: Choose from the available drop-downs: